TheRealGabHas/Authenticator/README.md

 )
     engine = InnoDB;
 ```
-- Database user credentials and link in the `src/main/java/ressources/config.yml`.
+- Database user credentials and link in the [`src/main/java/ressources/config.yml`](src/main/resources/config.yml).

 ## Behavior

 - The `/verify` command has a default cooldown of 5 minutes
 - There can't be 2 Tickets with the same code in the database

-- Database entry that are older than 10 minutes are automatically deleted (TODO)
-- All issued tickets are logged in the `tickets.txt` file (TODO)
+> **Warning:** Since there is no system for deleting tickets, the database may be filled with 10 millions tickets.
+> In that scenario the plugin will no longer work.

 ## TODO

 - [ ] Auto deleting old ticket after a certain amount of time (10 minutes)
 - [ ] Log every issued tickets in a separated file
 - [x] Regenerate the code if it's already found in the database
+- [ ] Create a Docker Compose file to handle every service of this project (Minecraft Server, configured SQL database).